Back to Website

 Settings are a set of feature flags and configurations that change the Handy Editor behavior.

 The settings are organized in sections.
-Each section configures one group of related features, such as an image gallery or a work area of the editor.
+Each section configures one group of related features, such as an image gallery or the editor's workspace.

 The supported sections are listed below.